Siikakala/random_powershell/MQTT/README.md

 # MQTT shenanigans
-I want locally controol my main PC thru MQTT.
+I want locally control my main PC thru MQTT.
 You can find scripts for that here.

 They depend on MQTTX cli client, which you can download from [MQTTX cli website](https://mqttx.app/cli#download)